bookofproofs/bookofproofs.github.io/_sources/history/20th-century/frohlich.md

 6. Conducted research in numerical wave theory, a field at the intersection of applied mathematics and physics.
 7. Co-authored a book on the numerical methods of linear functional equations.

-Born 22 May1916, Munich, Germany.
+Born 22 May 1916, Munich, Germany.
 Died 8 November 2001, Cambridge, England.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Frohlich/)